charlesmchen/WeView2/TutorialDesiredSize.md

 ### Introduction

+What size will a subview be in WeView layout?

 The _\[UIView sizeThatFits:(CGSize)size\]_ method returns the _desired size_ for any given view.
 A view's _desired size_ reflects the "natural" size for its content.

 ![Layout Snapshot](images/snapshot-DA93EC7C-4F70-4ED7-BDBE-8A59653911FA-27667-0006BEA3B59FF297-0.png)